kewei5zhang/terraform-gcp-bootstrap/README.md

-# terraform-gcp-foundation
+# terraform-gcp-bootstrap
-Terraform repository that manages GCP resources in each environment
+Terraform code and scripts that helps bootstrap cloudbuild setup in gcp